Diffusion Models for Open-Vocabulary Segmentation: Method

 We propose two modifications to this approach.
-First, we observe that it may be easier to compare representations of the \textit{same} modality than across modalities.
+First, we observe that it is better to compare representations of the \textit{same} modality than across vision and language modalities.
 We thus replace $\Phi_t(c_i)$ with a $D$-dimensional \textit{visual} representation $\bar{P}$ of class $c_i$, which we refer to as a \textit{prototype}.
-In this case, the same visual feature extractor can be used for both prototypes and target images, thus their comparison becomes straightforward and does not necessitate further training.
+In this case, the same feature extractor can be used for both prototypes and target images; thus, their comparison becomes straightforward and does not necessitate further training.
+Second, we propose utilising \emph{multiple} prototypes per category instead of a single class embedding.
+This enables us to accommodate intra-class variations in appearance, and, as we explain later, it also allows us to exploit contextual priors, which in turn help to segment the background.

-Second, we propose utilizing \emph{multiple} prototypes per category instead of a single class embedding.
-This enables us to accommodate intra-class variations in appearance and, as we explain later, it also allows us to exploit contextual priors and segment the background.
-Finally, our approach handles the queries $c_i$ independently, allowing for arbitrary changes to $\mathcal{C}$ without the need for recomputation.
+Our approach, thus, proceeds in three steps: (1) a set of support images is sampled based on vocabulary $\mathcal{C}$, (2) a set of prototypes $\mathcal{P}$ is calculated, and (3) a set of images $\{I_1,I_2\dots\}$ is segmented against these prototypes.
+We observe that in practical applications, whole image collections are processed using the same vocabulary, as altering the set of target classes for individual images in an informed way would already require some knowledge of their contents.
+Steps (1) and (2) are, thus, performed very infrequently, and their cost is heavily amortised.
+Next, we detail each step.

-\paragraph{Support set generation.}
+\subsection{Support set generation}

-To construct a set of prototypes in the visual domain, the first step of our approach is to sample a support set of images representative of each category $c_i$.
+To construct a set of prototypes, the first step of our approach is to sample a support set of images representative of each category $c_i$.
 This can be accomplished by leveraging pretrained text-conditional generative models.
-Sampling images from a generative model, as opposed to a curated dataset of real images, enables the construction of prototypes for \textit{any} user-specified category or description, regardless of whether a manually labelled set is readily available for that category (\eg, $c_i=$ ``\texttt{donut with chocolate glaze}''), which is well-aligned with the goals of open-vocabulary segmentation.
+Sampling images from a generative model, as opposed to a curated dataset of real images, aligns well with the goals of open-vocabulary segmentation as it enables the construction of prototypes for \textit{any} user-specified category or description, even those for which a manually labelled set may not be readily available (\eg, $c_i=$ ``\texttt{donut with chocolate glaze}'').